Ride the Lightning: Music and lyrics

 "Ride the Lightning" is Metallica's first song to have emphasized the misery of the criminal justice system.
 The lyrics are in the perspective of a death row inmate anticipating execution by the electric chair.
-The song, one of the two album tracks that credits Mustaine, begins in a mid-tempo which gradually accelerates as the song progress.
+The song, one of the two album tracks that credits Mustaine, begins in a mid-tempo which gradually accelerates as the song progresses.
 One of the riffs, originally composed by Mustaine, was simplified.
 It features an instrumental middle section highlighted by Hammett's soloing.
 According to Hetfield, the song is not a criticism of capital punishment, but a tale of a man sentenced to death for a crime he did not commit, as in the opening lyrics: "Guilty as charged/But damn it/It ain't right".

 "For Whom the Bell Tolls" begins with a bell tolling, followed by a marching riff and high-register bass melody.
 The chromatic introduction, which Burton wrote before he joined Metallica, is often mistaken for an electric guitar but is actually Burton's bass guitar augmented with distortion and a wah-wah pedal.
 The lyrics were inspired by Ernest Hemingway's 1940 novel of the same name, which explores the horror and dishonor of modern warfare.
 "For Whom the Bell Tolls" was released as a promotional single in two versions, an edit on side A and the album version on side B.

 "Fade to Black" is a power ballad with lyrics about suicide.
 Hetfield wrote the words because he felt powerless after the band's equipment was stolen before the January 1984 show in Boston.
 Musically, the song begins with an acoustic guitar introduction overlaid with electric soloing.
 The song becomes progressively heavier and faster, ending with multi-layered guitar solos.
 The ballad's arpeggiated chords and reserved singing was incongruous for thrash metal bands at the time and disappointed some of Metallica's fans.
 The song's structure foreshadows later Metallica ballads, "Welcome Home (Sanitarium)", "One", and "The Day That Never Comes".
 "Fade to Black" was released as a promotional single in 1984, in phosphorescent green.

 "Trapped Under Ice" is about a person who wakes from a cryonic state.
 Realizing there is nowhere to go, and no-one will come to the rescue, the person helplessly awaits impending doom.
 The song is built on a fast-picked galloping riff, reminiscent of the album's opener.
 It was inspired by a track Hammett's former band Exodus had demoed called "Impaler", which was later released on that band's 2004 album Tempo of the Damned.